 The results for the best Irish cream liqueur

-Comments: This winning Irish cream was thick, sweet and syrupy with a perfect hit of booze, the ideal combination.
+Marks & Spencer make their Irish cream with triple distilled aged Irish whiskey and blend it with fresh dairy cream from the Ballyrashane creamery.
+This winning Irish cream was thick, sweet and syrupy with a perfect hit of booze, the ideal combination.
 The price is mid-range and comes in a black bottle with a gold lid, perfect for gifting.

-Comments: This winning Irish cream was super creamy and boozy with a strong sweet smell, it also had a lovely balance of light vanilla tones.
+Lidl Irish cream is made with fresh Irish cream, spirits, and Irish whiskey.
+This winning Irish cream was super creamy and boozy with a strong sweet smell, it also had a lovely balance of light vanilla tones.
 This Irish cream is priced slightly cheaper and comes in a black bottle with Lidl deluxe branding.

 Irish cream liqueur runner up